sborms/cyclingsimilarity.com/README.md

 ### webapp

 This is the `Streamlit` frontend, which is deployed to **Streamlit Cloud**.
-Changes are automatically pushed.
+Changes are automatically pushed but you need to reboot the app to display the newest version.

 ## Main technologies